This page provides information about having a wedding ceremony in Enfield. You can also view our special occasions brochure (PDF).

-The Admiral's Suite is an elegant marriage room that seats 40 with space for a further ten standing guests.
+The Admiral's Suite is an elegant marriage room that seats up to forty guests.
 It is part of Enfield Register Office at:

 1 Gentleman's Row

-On Mondays, Tuesdays and Wednesdays, we offer a standard wedding ceremony at the Admiral's Suite, during which you will receive one marriage certificate.
+On Mondays, Tuesdays and Wednesdays, we offer a simple wedding ceremony at the Admiral's Suite.

 Our staff at the Enfield Register Office can show you the Admiral's Suite.
 You need to contact us first.